Relaxing Accurate Initialization Constraint for 3D Gaussian Splatting: Additional analysis

 In Figure~\ref{fig:supple_fft}, we further analyze the rendered images of Figure~\ref{fig:supple_compare_rendering} in the frequency domain.
 We sample a horizontal line from the images as in (a) and perform FFT~\cite{nussbaumer1982fast}.
 From (b) to (d), the normalized DFT magnitude of the transformed signal from the GT image and the rendered image is shown in sequential timesteps of 100, 3,000, and 5,000.

-As mentioned in Section~\ref{subsec:motivation_SfM}, 3DGS (top row) starts from a coarse approximation of the signal, which can be observed by the low-frequency components already being captured in step 100 ((b), top row).
+As mentioned in Section~\ref{subsec:motivation_SfM} of our main paper, 3DGS (top row) starts from a coarse approximation of the signal, which can be observed by the low-frequency components already being captured in step 100 ((b), top row).
 This is more evident when compared to the transformed signal of 3DGS (DSV) and Ours at step 100 ((b), middle and bottom row), where the low-frequency components are largely different from the GT signal.
-Aligned with our analysis of the toy experiment in Section~\ref{subsec:motivation_DSV}, DSV random initialization exhibits a tendency towards over-fast convergence on high-frequencies.
+Aligned with our analysis of the toy experiment in Section~\ref{subsec:sparseinit} of our main paper, DSV random initialization exhibits a tendency towards over-fast convergence on high-frequencies.
 This can be observed by comparing (b) and (c), where the high-frequency components are quickly learned in (c).
 This leads to high-frequency artifacts after optimization, as shown in the rendered image (step 30,000, middle row) in Figure~\ref{fig:supple_compare_rendering}.

 On the other hand, our strategy successfully guides the Gaussians to prioritize the learning of low-frequency components.
 When comparing (b), (c), and (d) of the last row, the low-frequency components are learned in (c) and then the high-frequency details are captured in (d).
 Note that this prioritization of learning low-frequency components makes the overall training process similar to starting with SfM initialization.
 The similarity is further highlighted by comparing the transformed signals of 3DGS in (b) and Ours in (c).